EQMOD/EQM_OBDWEB/README.md

-Here is the Connection diagram from the ESP32 Wrover with SD Card Reader and JDY08 BLE Module
+Here is the Connection diagram of the ESP32 Wrover with SD Card Reader and JDY08 BLE Module

 ![image](https://github.com/EQMOD/EQM_OBDWEB/assets/29789200/64a7ada1-9e7a-4788-9aba-bed030aca00d)

-Here is the suggested development platform (codes included) which provides the user options to burn firmware on the CC2541 by simply dropping a cc2541.bin file on the SD card.
+Here is the suggested development platform (codes included) which provides the user options flash code on the ESP32 Wrover and to burn firmware on the CC2541 by simply dropping a cc2541.bin file on the SD card.
+The EQM_OBDWEB dongle contain codes to flash the CC2541 JDY-08 module.
+Another option is by flashing the Wrover with a CCloader arduino code and connecting it to a laptop then uploadthe cc2541 firmware using the ccloader windows program.

 <img width="897" alt="image" src="https://github.com/EQMOD/EQM_OBDWEB/assets/29789200/714c41b0-87a3-4769-ac86-8fdbf50bd103">

-Or by using a separate ARDUINO Board and sketch to burn firmware on the JDY-08 Module using the CCLoader Program
+Using a separate ARDUINO Board and sketch to burn firmware on the JDY-08 Module using the CCLoader Program

 https://github.com/EQMOD/EQM_OBDWEB/tree/master/CC254x_TPMS_BATMON/JDY08_CCLoader